objectionary/eo/README.md

 Got the idea?

-## The EO Programming Language Standard Library
+## The EO Standard Object Collection
-This section covers *The EO Standard Library* which is a collection of utility objects for writing programs in *EO*.
+This section covers *The EO Standard Object Collection* which is a library of utility objects for writing programs in *EO*.
-### The EO Data Types Objects
+### Data Type Objects
-*The EO Programming Language* defines these data types objects: `bool`, `int`, `float`, `string`, `char`, and `array`.
+*The EO Programming Language* and *The EO Standard Object Collection* defines these data type objects: `bool`, `int`, `float`, `string`, `char`.
 #### `bool` Data Type Object
-The `bool` data type object has two possible values: `true` and `false`.
-The `bool` data type object is used as a boolean value for performing logical operations.
+The `bool` data type object represents a boolean value (either `true` or `false`) that can be used for performing logical operations.
-**Fully Qualified Name:** `org.eolang.bool` (the object is automatically imported, so no aliasing or FQN reference required).
+**Fully Qualified Name:** `org.eolang.bool` (no aliasing or FQN reference required since the object is automatically imported).
 ##### Syntax
-The `bool` data type object values may be parsed by the EO compiler directly from the source code.
-The syntax rules for values are as follows.
+The `bool` data type object may be parsed by the EO compiler directly from the source code.
+The syntax rules for `bool` values are as follows.
 **EBNF Notation**
 ```EBNF
 BOOL     ::= 'true'